ajd-42/fakecalc/README.md

-# 🧮 FakeCalc – A Performance Prop
+# 🧮 FakeCalc

-This project creates a **fake iPhone Calculator app** for use in magic routines, social engineering, or just mischievous fun.
+This project creates a **fake iPhone Calculator app** for use in magic routines.
 It loads a fullscreen image that mimics the real iOS calculator—untouchable, perfectly positioned, and visually identical.

 👉 **[Launch the illusion](https://andyjermann.github.io/fakecalc)**
 *Optimized specifically for iPhone 15 Pro Max*